Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Asymptotics for the geometric -TASEP

 The convergence of the right-hand side of \eqref{gfinite} proceeds via the same steps as in the proof of the Tracy--Widom limit.
-Furthermore, a similar convergence result for $q$-TASEP with Gaussian limit is proved in Subsection 2.3 of~\cite{Bar14}.
+Furthermore, a similar convergence result for $q$-TASEP with finite GUE limit is proved in Subsection 2.3 of~\cite{Bar14}.
 Hence we only indicate the main steps in the present proof.

-We deform the integration paths in \eqref{gfinite} to the steep descent contours $W\in\C_\theta^{\log_q\alpha,\delta}$ and $Z\in\D_{\log_q\alpha}$ in the same way as in Step 1 in the proof of Proposition~\ref{prop:glocalization}.
+We deform the integration paths in \eqref{gfinite} to the steep descent contours $W\in\C_\theta^{\log_q\ami,\delta}$ and $Z\in\D_{\log_q\ami}$ in the same way as in Step 1 in the proof of Proposition~\ref{prop:glocalization}.
 The assumptions of Theorem~\ref{thm:gmain} ensure that no poles are crossed during the deformation.
-More precisely, there is a pole at $W=\log_q\alpha$ which has to be encircled by the $W$ contour, hence the $W$ contour should locally be modified on the scale $n^{-1/2}$ in the neighbourhood of $\log_q\alpha$ so that it avoids this pole and it crosses the real axis to the right of the pole.
-The poles at $W=\log_qa_i-1,\log_qa_i-2,\dots$ all remain outside of $\C_\theta^{\log_q\alpha,\delta}$ if the condition
+More precisely, there is a pole at $W=\log_q\ami$ which has to be encircled by the $W$ contour, hence the $W$ contour should locally be modified on the scale $n^{-1/2}$ in the neighbourhood of $\log_q\ami$ so that it avoids this pole and it crosses the real axis to the right of the pole.
+The poles at $W=\log_qa_i-1,\log_qa_i-2,\dots$ all remain outside of $\C_\theta^{\log_q\ami,\delta}$ if the condition

-holds since $\log_qa_i\in[\log_qa,\log_q\alpha]$.
-The left-hand side of \eqref{galphacond2} is the point where the contour $\C_\theta^{\log_q\alpha,\delta}$ crosses the real axis which can be lower bounded by $\log_q(2a-\alpha)$.
-Hence we do not cross any pole if $\log_q(2a-\alpha)>\log_q\alpha-1$ which is condition \eqref{galphacond}.
+holds since $\log_qa_i\in[\log_qa,\log_q\ami]$.
+The left-hand side of \eqref{galphacond2} is the point where the contour $\C_\theta^{\log_q\ami,\delta}$ crosses the real axis which can be lower bounded by $\log_q(2a-\ami)$.
+Hence we do not cross any pole if $\log_q(2a-\ami)>\log_q\ami-1$ which is condition \eqref{galphacond}.

 The $Z$ contour cannot cross the $W$ contour, furthermore the condition $\Re(Z-W)>0$ should hold along the chosen contours in order to use the formula